-Generally, there is not much need for excess training when operating this kind of equipment as well.
+Generally, there is not much need for training when operating this kind of equipment.
 Individuals who are used to working with the equipment are able to teach others, and only one or two certified individuals is needed on each and every time.
 This makes it much more cost-effective than other measures that might be undertaken by companies to try and preserve the area around a site.

 Overall, this is a wonderful technology that seems rather new but has been found to work in a huge variety of situations, giving companies a leg up where they were previously working blind.
 For anyone worried about the safety of their employees, it is a quick way to ensure that everyone makes it home at the end of the day.